MicrosoftDocs/dataexplorer-docs/data-explorer/query-matlab.md

 ---
-title: Integrate MATLAB with Azure Data Explorer
+title: Query data in MATLAB with Azure Data Explorer
-description: This article describes how to integrate MATLAB with Azure Data Explorer. ms.reviewer: ramacg ms.topic: how-to ms.date: 07/11/2023
+description: This article describes how to query data in MATLAB with Azure Data Explorer. ms.reviewer: ramacg ms.topic: how-to ms.date: 07/11/2023